ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-7-2.md

 * Incorporate ERGs into company policies and practices: Companies can incorporate ERGs into company policies and practices, such as allowing ERG leaders to attend leadership meetings and providing time off for ERG-related activities.

 By encouraging employee resource groups and allies, companies can create a more inclusive workplace environment where all employees feel valued and respected.

-In the next chapter, we will discuss techniques for incorporating diversity and inclusion into company policies and practices, including creating a diversity and inclusion committee, conducting a diversity audit, revising policies and practices, establishing diversity goals, and providing training and resources.